SynBioHub/synbiohub2-docs/content/Setup/_index.md

 ### Setting up Sendgrid

+In order to enable SynBioHub to send account-related emails, you need a SendGrid account and API key.
 The following steps need to be executed, in order to setup Sendgrid:-

 1. Visit [this](www.sendgrid.com) website.